-For a sulphate-free but protein-rich shampoo, try the Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Shampoo.
+For a sulfate-free but protein-rich shampoo, try the Shea Moisture Manuka Honey & Mafura Oil Intensive Hydration Shampoo.

 For a protein-rich conditioner, you simply have to try the Shea Moisture coconut & hibiscus curl & shine conditioner.

-It’s a favourite amongst all Curly Girls and with almost 1600 reviews on Amazon, you can’t really doubt how effective this conditioner truly is.
+It’s a favorite amongst all Curly Girls and with almost 1600 reviews on Amazon, you can’t really doubt how effective this conditioner truly is.